microsoft/frontend-bootcamp/step2-04/demo/README.md

 ## React Context API

 Let's solve these problems with the React Context API.
 Context is React's way to share data from components to their descendant children components without explicitly passing down through props at every level of the tree.
-In simpler terms, it solves the props drilling issue above!
+In simpler terms, it solves the props drilling issue mentioned above!

 React context is created by calling `createContext()` with some initial data.
 Use the `<TodoContext.Provider>` component to wrap a part of the component tree that should be handed the context.